 Pair this course with Zeezok's one-semester Economics course to fulfill both high school requirements!

 Over the years we have been asked many, many times what we recommend for Civics.
-In this self-directed program we think we have found the answer.
-Your student will embark on an exciting one-semester (16 week) study of government.
+In this self-directed three-day-per-week program we think we have found the answer.
+Your student will embark on an exciting one-semester (16 week) study of the foundation, principles, and organization of our government.

 Designed around the national civics standards, this high school government course utilizes primary source documents to teach the history and principles of our democratic republic.
 From our research, there is nothing quite like this on the market.
 Course materials include a consumable student workbook, a teacher resource CD, and twenty-four video lessons on DVD.
 The student workbook contains all primary source readings, required and optional student activities, and unit assessments to accompany the DVD lessons.